ada-shen/icCNN/README.md

 ### Models corresponding to results in the paper

 We have uploaded the model files used in the paper to the following link https://b2y4v0n4v2.feishu.cn/drive/folder/fldcnwJeKnPEuQVydwhqNH8op5d
+We have uploaded the model files for multi-category classification to the following link https://pan.baidu.com/s/1RlCfjiJCdGxI8fGCpeClKQ?pwd=87ps

+### Datasets for train and visualization

+We have uploaded datasets for train icCNNs and those images for visualization to the following link https://pan.baidu.com/s/1RlCfjiJCdGxI8fGCpeClKQ?pwd=87ps

 ## Citation